bergie/MidgardAppServerBundle/README.markdown

         environment: dev
         debug: false

-AppServerBundle will not work with the Symfony's `NativeSessionStorage` implementation, so you have to switch that to some other `SessionStorage` implementation in `config.yml`.
-For example:
+AppServerBundle will not work with the Symfony's `NativeSessionStorage` implementation, so it supplies its own `SessionStorage` implementation.
+Switch to that in `config.yml`:

     framework:
         session:
-            storage_id: session.storage.filesystem
+            storage_id: session.storage.aip

 ## Usage